Want to learn how to cook a steak to your desired doneness? You’re in the right place.

 Here are the basic steak doneness ranges.

 How do you know when the center of your steak has reached the proper temperature?
-The best way is the surest — scientific measurement.
+Chef who have cooked million of steaks can do it by feel, but for home cooks, a meat thermometer is the surest way.

-The USDA says 145 Fahrenheit is the safe internal temperature for cooked steak, but most steak lovers prefer 130-135 °F, a perfect medium-rare.
+The USDA says 145 Fahrenheit is the safe internal temperature for cooked steak, but most steak lovers prefer lower, such as 130-135°F, a perfect medium-rare.
+The time it takes to grill a steak will depend on the thickness of the steak, the weather, and your grill, but below are some guidelines for steaks about 1 inch thick.

 120-130 °F internal temperature.
 Just a minimal sear on the exterior of the meat.
-The center is pink and cool to the touch.
-At 400°, cook for 2:30 minutes per side.
+The center is still red and cool to the touch.
+Grill at 450°F and pull from the heat between 115°F and 120°F, for 3 to 4 minutes minutes per side.

 130-135 °F internal temperature.
 Seared on the outside.
 The center is pink with thin brown stripes on top and bottom.
 It’s room temperature to the touch.
-At 400°, cook for 3:30 minutes per side.
+At 450°, cook for 5 to 7 minutes per side.

 A medium-rare steak is the recommended doneness to taste the meat's natural flavor.
+It's ot enough that the fat has melted and distrubued flavor throughout but it still juicy and tender.
 It’s usually how meat connoisseurs and chefs like to eat it.

 Most everyone is happy with this doneness.
 It’s not bloody or as dry as the Sahara desert.